Uni-NTFM: A Unified Foundation Model for EEG Signal Representation Learning: Experiments

 \subsection{Ablation Study}

-To systematically validate the effect of each core component of the Uni-NTFM architecture, we conducted a comprehensive ablation study on the TUAB and TUEV downstream tasks, and the results are detailed in Table \ref{tab:Abliton_TUAB_final} and \ref{tab:Abliton_TUEV_final}.
+To systematically validate the effect of each core component of the Uni-NTFM architecture, we conducted a comprehensive ablation study on the TUAB and TUEV downstream tasks, and the results are detailed in Table \ref{tab:Abliton_Merged_final}, and the visualization of ablation study on the TUAB and TUEV downstream tasks are shown in Fig \ref{fig:ablation}.

 The baseline model (A1, B1), which removes all our proposed modules and represents a standard Vision Transformer, establishes the lowest performance benchmark.
 The introduction of the HFPM (A2, B2) yields the most substantial single-component performance gain, increasing AUROC from 0.7116 to 0.7805 on TUAB.
 This highlights the critical importance of decoupling and encoding heterogeneous features.
 Subsequently, the addition of the DCM (A3, B3) and the TE (A8, B8) further improves performance, confirming their respective functions in fusing multi-domain information and inserting spatial priors.
 Besides, the MoE module provides a limited improvement when added in alone (A5, B5), its contribution becomes significantly more pronounced when combined with other components (A6, A7, B6, B7).
 The full model (A10, B10), which integrates all components, achieves the highest performance across all metrics on both datasets.
 Especially on the TUEV, the full model achieves a significant improvement over the baseline and other combination of modules.